drogel/Marvel/README.md

 ## License

-This project is licensed under the GNU GPL v3 License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is in the public domain, you can do whatever you want with it - see the [LICENSE.md](LICENSE.md) file for details.